About Barsol Pisco

 Fermentation starts from the moment the grapes are crushed and the juice is released.
 Our fermentation is all natural, in other words, only the native yeast found on the skins of the grape is the only element which triggers the process.
 No other ingredients are allowed in this procedure.
 Natural full fermentation normally takes from 10 to 20 days on average, depending on the amount of sugar and juice in the grapes, as well as the oscillation of the atmospheric temperature.

 Through this natural process, the sugar content in the grape is transformed into alcohol.
 Depending on the initial sugar content in the grapes, the final alcoholic content in the resulting freshly fermented musts (wine), ranges between 11% and 14%.
+The lees are removed from the freshly fermented musts (wine) before distillation.

 Our distilling process starts when the Master Distiller carefully selects the freshly fermented musts that are ready to be transferred into the copper pot still.
 This is where the “magic” happens!